 This course helps students develop their computational thinking skills by applying the basic steps in algorithmic problem-solving and abstraction.
 Students strategize and discuss solutions and then develop programs that embody their solutions.
 Students learn to use object-oriented programming concepts such as creating classes, designing and implementing methods, and utilizing inheritance to break complex problems down into smaller, more manageable sub-problems.
 Students hone their skills to gain a thorough understanding of the technique of recursion.
-Students will become familiar with Strings using a subset of string methods.
 Students will store objects in data structures such as arrays and ArrayLists and then manipulate the objects within.
 Students not only gain an appreciation of elegant solutions but also experience the thrill of obtaining them.
 Advanced Programming is a fast-paced course and is for the student who has an intense interest in computer science and intends to follow up with either of the AP computer science courses.
 At completion, students who earn an A or above are qualified for placement in AP Computer Science with Data Structures.